Marlow14/IntermediateNode/Labs/Ch04-DatabaseAccess/Part4-3/README.md

     };
     ```

+### Use the model to create CRUD operations in the user router
 1. Let's update the `routes/users.js` to:
     * Use express-promise-router
     * Use the User model and define methods for different CRUD operations